 Current Status: Complete.
 AECOM have issued the Town the combined Utility Master Plan in Q3, 2022.
 This report contains detailed assessment of the water distribution, sanitary collection and stormwater conveyance systems.
 The report outlines current capacity as well as future flowrates based on the Towns expected population growth and demand on these systems.
 Upgrades where required are described and class IV costs estimates are included.
 Report will be presented to Council in Q4 2022.

 Town Entrance Sign Enhancement

-Project description and goals: construction of a crossing and traffic calming by the Banff sign at the Fenlands
+Project description & goals: construction of a crossing and traffic calming by the Banff sign at the Fenlands

-Project description and goals: Construction of 131 below-market rental units – designed to meet or exceed priorities of liveability, environmental performance, Banff Design Guidelines, ease of maintenance, construction and operating costs.
-Project to be self-funding - without the need for a tax subsidy.
+Project description & goals: Construction of 33 price-restricted, affordable for-purchase units – designed to meet or exceed priorities of liveability, affordability, environmental performance, Banff Design Guidelines, ease of maintenance, construction, and operating costs.
+Project to be self-funding through the sale of units - without the need for a tax subsidy.